mdipierro/nsa/README.md

 ## About the name

 NSA here stands for Not Safe Application.
 Use it at your own risk.
-If you use it you will be exposing data bout your work about about your computer.
+If you use it you will be exposing data about your work and your computer.
 So, unless you know what you are doing, do not use it.

 If you want to use it (really, think twice!) it works with Python 2.7 and Python 3.x.
 Windows, OSX, and Linux.